mcdargh/DataGen/README.md

 # DataGen

 DataGen is a random data generator meant to be useful to populate a development database.
-This need is driving by the need to have working data for developers which doesn't come from a production db.
+This is driven by the need to have working data for developers which doesn't come from a production db.

+# Deployment

+This is a nodejs app which is intended to be used via a browser.

 ## Config